-Self practice (also called Mysore Style Ashtanga) is the traditional way to learn Ashtanga Vinyasa yoga.
+Assisted self practice (also called Mysore Style) is the traditional way to learn yoga.
 Students work at their own pace and ability with the guidance of a teacher in the calm and relaxed setting of the Mysore room.

 You learn a sequence of movements at your own pace; the role in Mysore room as a teacher is to give specific instruction on how to safely and affectively practice yoga so that you can do yoga on your own, and be confident in what you are doing.

-When you come to a Mysore class, there are all ages and levels of people practicing; there could be a beginner right next to an advanced student.
-Don’t be fooled by the more advanced practitioner, they too had to start somewhere!
-In the beginning you may only learn a few postures.
-Over time, and as you become more capable, you add more postures onto your routine.
+When you come to a Mysore class, there are all ages and levels of people practicing and in the beginning you may only learn a few postures.
+Over time, and as the foundations of the practice are established, more asanasand depth will come to your practice.

-Traditionally Astanga Yoga is not taught on new moon and full moon.
+Traditionally, new postures are not taught on new moon and full moon days.